 The Public Trustee is Trustee for the following five leading philanthropic charitable Trusts in Queensland.

 Queensland Community Foundation

-Established in 1997, Queensland Community Foundation provides a permanent source of philanthropic funding for charitable organisations to enable them to respond to the needs of the Queensland community.
-The Trust achieves this through investing donated monies, distributing income earned and facilitating grants to charities.
+Established in 1997, the Queensland Community Foundation provides a permanent source of philanthropic funding for charitable organisations.
+This enables them to respond to the needs of the Queensland community.
+The Trust achieves this through investing donations, distributing income and providing grants to charities.